-• The sale or exchange of property used in your trade or business; depreciable and amortizable property; oil, gas, geothermal, or other mineral properties; and section 126 property.

-• The involuntary conversion (from other than casualty or theft) of property used in your trade or business and capital assets held in connection with a trade or business or a transaction entered into for profit.

-• The disposition of noncapital assets (other than inventory or property held primarily for sale to customers in the ordinary course of your trade or business).

-• The recapture of section 179 expense deductions for partners and S corporation shareholders from property dispositions by partnerships and S corporations.

-• The computation of recapture amounts under sections 179 and 280F(b)(2), when the business use of section 179 or listed property drops to 50% or less.
+- The sale or exchange of: - Property used in your trade or business; - 2.
+Depreciable and amortizable property; - 3.
+Oil, gas, geothermal, or other mineral properties; and - 4.
+Section 126 property. - The involuntary conversion (from other than casualty or theft) of property used in your trade or business and capital assets held in connection with a trade or business or a transaction entered into for profit. - The disposition of noncapital assets (other than inventory or property held primarily for sale to customers in the ordinary course of your trade or business). - The disposition of capital assets not reported on Schedule D. - The recapture of section 179 expense deductions for partners and S corporation shareholders from property dispositions by partnerships and S corporations. - The computation of recapture amounts under sections 179 and 280F(b)(2), when the business use of section 179 or listed property drops to 50% or less.